Projects 2025

 Peasants and Indigenous communities unite to defend their territories in Serbia and Chile against lithium mining for the energy transition.
 Spoiler: They win…but how long will those victories last?

-When the war becomes the new normal, will we see it coming?
-Life along the Baltic frontier.
+When war becomes the new normal, will we see it coming?

 A hybrid documentary, an adaptation of the bestselling Polish reportage on Adult Children Alcoholics, follows confessions of five people who had to be adults as children, and remain children as adults.